aiaaee/Change-Color-Mode-React/README.md

 ## localStorage property
 The localStorage read-only property of the window interface allows you to access a Storage object for the Document's origin; the stored data is saved across browser sessions.

-localStorage is similar to sessionStorage, except that while localStorage data has no expiration time, sessionStorage data gets cleared when the page session ends — that is, when the page is closed. (localStorage data for a document loaded in a `private browsing` or `incognito` session is cleared when the last `private` tab is closed.)
+LocalStorage is similar to sessionStorage, except that while localStorage data has no expiration time, sessionStorage data gets cleared when the page session ends — that is, when the page is closed. (localStorage data for a document loaded in a `private browsing` or `incognito` session is cleared when the last `private` tab is closed.)

 Setting Items in LocalStorage